taygungdmr/SWE-573/README.md

 1 - BMI & Calorie Calculation

-2 - Lifestyle selection for an appropriate take on activity habits

-3 - Daily activity and meals had by the user will be entered as input
+2 - Daily activity and meals had by the user will be entered as input

-3 - Age, sex, weight, height information will be asked by the user in metric units
+3 - Age, sex, weight, height information will be asked from the user in metric units

 4 - Goal-oriented form of user experience will be presented on the application to encourage the user to achieve his/her ideal weight